KawaiiKraken/polybar-dwm/README.md

 use xrandr --output in .xinitrc (might not work in all dispaly configs)

-- In order to display status info in the bar, you can do something like this in your .xinitrc:

-    while xsetroot -name "`date` `uptime | sed 's/.*,//'`" do
-    	sleep 1
-    done &
-    exec dwm

 Configuration
 -------------
-The configuration of dwm is done by editing config.h and running make install again.
+- The configuration of dwm is done by editing config.h and running make install again.
+- polybar-dwm-module is configured in .config/polybar/config